robodhhb/Smart-Modelrailway-Cam/30_Your_Training/20_Data/readme.md

 Then the class names of the locomotives or wagons must be entered under "Attributes" in the "classname" attribute with "Add new option id".
 Locomotives must begin with ":"

 After having done the annotation export the result as JSON-file and generate training.csv.
+For the training all files of this folder have to be uploaded to your google-drive folder: /content/drive/MyDrive/TrainData.

 |Filename | Description |
 |---------------- | -----------------------------------|